nallen05/old-norse/bifrost/README.md

 - INPUT TO THE TERMINAL: You can use escape sequences to trigger low-level commands such as changing the background color or clearing the screen.
 - OUTPUT FROM THE: The terminal sends some events as escape sequenecs, such as pressing an arrow key on the keyboard or moving the mouse.

-BIFROST-READ/BIFROST-WRITE map between escape sequences & simple s-expressions in order to make it easier to interact with the terminal emulator from lisp.
+RUNE-READ/RUNE-WRITE map between escape sequences & simple s-expressions in order to make it easier to interact with the terminal emulator from lisp.

 ## Runes

-BIFROST-READ/BIFROST-WRITE are like READ-CHAR/WRITE-CHAR except that they read/write "runes", which can be either of the following:
+RUNE-READ/RUNE-WRITE are like READ-CHAR/WRITE-CHAR except that they read/write "runes", which can be either of the following:
  - "Simple runes" which are characters like `#\a` or `#\Newline`
  - "Complex runes", which are list of the format  `` `(,RUNE ,@PAYLOAD) `` that represent an escape sequence.
 Example: `(:MOVE-CURSOR row column)` or `(:UP-ARROW)`

-BIFROST-READ sets `*RUNE*, *RUNE-PAYLOAD*, *RUNE-CONTAINER*` with each call.
+RUNE-READ sets `*RUNE*, *RUNE-PAYLOAD*, *RUNE-CONTAINER*` with each call.

-BIFROST-READ-NO-HANG is like BIFROST-READ except that it returns immediatly.
+RUNE-READ-NO-HANG is like RUNE-READ except that it returns immediatly.
 If nothing was read, it sets `*RUNE*, *RUNE-PAYLOAD*, *RUNE-CONTAINER*` all to NIL.

 ## Cboxes & cbox layers